CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 ## 🗄️ 🌐 Sharing history

-Earlier on, Ahmed and Naima realised they needed the following:
+Earlier on, Ahmed and Naima realised they also need the following:

 > a way to share the history of the project between different users

 To share a project and its history, we can use an online platform called **Github**

-**Github** is an online platform where teams can store their projects and histories online.
+**Github** is an online platform where teams can store their projects and its history of versions online.

 {{<note type="definition" title="Definition">}}
 On Github we call our project and its history a **repository**.